 Regenerative Agriculture is a Promising Approach to Building Better Food Systems.

-Regenerative agriculture is rapidly becoming a buzzword, largely because it offers great promise for restoring soil and environmental health while building farm profits and improving human health and nutrition.
+Regenerative agriculture is rapidly becoming a buzzword that offers great promise for restoring soil and environmental health, while building farm profits and improving human health and nutrition.
 What is not to love about the concept?
+But is regenerative agriculture alone will not change our food systems.
+Regenerative agriculture won’t sufficiently transform our environment, nor will it change the complex social and economic issues that contribute to food insecurity.

 Food Systems are Built on Four Interdependent Cornerstones